Activation of magnetic moments in CVD-grown graphene by annealing: III. Result and discussion

 Both $\tau^{-1}_{i}$ and \tp\ rose due to annealing.
 The rise in $\tau_i^{-1}$ reflects increased short-range scattering due to changes in the interaction between graphene and SiO$_x$ dielectric, caused by the annealing itself \cite{cheng2011toward}.
 The significant rise in \tp\ is more surprising, and is the central focus of this work.

-Electron-electron (e-e) and electron-phonon (e-p) interactions are well known depahsing mechanisms in metallic systems.
+Electron-electron (e-e) and electron-phonon (e-p) interactions are well known dephasing mechanisms in metallic systems.
 Below 50 K in graphene the e-e rate dominates, and at 4 K the e-p rate is negligible in comparison \cite{tikhonenko2008weak, tikhonenko2009transition, min2017asymmetric}.
 The e-e dephasing rate in graphene is \cite{Altshuler_1982,aleiner1999interaction, mccann2006weak, tikhonenko2008weak, min2017asymmetric}:

 For the data in Fig.~1(d), Eq.~2 predicts \tee= 33 ns$^{-1}$ before annealing, matching the measured value \tp=33$\pm$2 ns$^{-1}$.
 After annealing, the calculated value from Eq.~2 is barely changed, \tee= 32 ns$^{-1}$, but the measured value rises to \tp=60$\pm$5 ns$^{-1}$.
 Fig. 2 extends this analysis to a range of $n_s$.
 Before annealing, measured \tp\ coincide almost exactly with calculated \tee\ [Fig.~2(c)].
-After annealing, on the other hand, \tp\ exceeds \tee\ everywhere, with the difference growing larger with $n_s$ [Fig.~2(d)].
-Taken together, Figs.~2(c) and 2(d) indicate that e-e interaction dominates dephasing in samples as deposited, but new interactions emerge in Ar-annealed samples adding 10's of ns$^{-1}$ of excess dephasing.
+After annealing, on the other hand, \tp\ exceeds \tee\ everywhere, with the difference, $\txs\equiv\tp-\tee$, growing larger with $n_s$ [Fig.~2(d)].
+Taken together, Figs.~2(c) and 2(d) indicate that e-e interaction dominates dephasing in samples as deposited, but new interactions emerge in Ar-annealed samples that add 10's of ns$^{-1}$ of excess dephasing.

+As an inert gas, Ar is not expected to create chemical modifications to graphene at temperatures of only a few hundred $^\circ$C. Indeed, transmission electron microscope investigations have confirmed that anneals such as those performed here do not affect perfect graphene, but that polymer resist and other residues begin to break down in the 150 to 250 $^\circ$C temperature range, and radicals formed during that process may interact with dangling bonds at graphene defect sites \cite{lin2012graphene}.
+Our observations are consistent with the reports of Ref. \onlinecite{lin2012graphene}, that the influence of annealing on defect activation is via the thermal decomposition of residues rather than the gas itself.

-As an inert gas, Ar would not be expected to create chemical modifications to graphene at temperatures of only a few hundred $^\circ$C. Indeed, the choice of Ar, versus other inert gases, does not seem to be important in the appearance of excess dephasing.
-Fig.~3 compiles the excess dephasing rate $\txs\equiv\tp-\tee$ for a variety of annealing recipes, and leads to several observations.
-When annealing is performed in vacuum, \txs\ is very small, rising only to $\sim$10 ns$^{-1}$ (constant in $n_s$) even after 5 hours of annealing.
-For anneals in a gas environment, \txs\ is significantly larger, and grows with $n_s$ by an amount that does not depend on the choice of gas. \txs\ also increases at low $n_s$, most noticably for samples annealed in \fg.
+Figure 3 compiles the excess dephasing rate, $\txs$, for a variety of annealing recipes, and leads to several observations.
+When annealing is performed in vacuum, \txs~is very small, rising only to $\sim$10 ns$^{-1}$ (constant in $n_s$) even after 5 hours of annealing.
+For anneals in a gas environment, \txs~is significantly larger, growing with $n_s$ by an amount that does not depend on the choice of gas. \txs~also increases at low $n_s$, most noticeably for samples annealed in \fg.